Last Updated on January 21, 2023

 Stocks are typically mean reverting in the short term while trending long term.
 When one is not working, the other should absorb the losses.

-However, keep in mind that trend-following strategies are very difficult to trade because they have mostly a low win ratio.
+However, keep in mind that trend-following strategies are challenging to trade because they have mostly a low win ratio.
 Typically, the rare big winner is what makes all the difference.
 Very few traders can follow such strategies, something the famous trading coach Brett Steenbarger argued for in his personality test for traders.

 Make sure you have both long and short strategies